PowerPivot in Excel (Table of Contents)

 =’PowerPivot in Excel Data'[Margin]/’PowerPivot in Excel Data'[Sales]

 Step 4: Press the Enter key, and you can see all the active rows will be added with the same formula, and Margin% will be calculated.

 Step 5: Now, format the Margin% column as % using the formatting tab in PowerPivot.

 This is how we can add calculated columns under PowerPivot.
 This is the same as adding a computed column under Microsoft Excel.

 We can add a pivot table under PowerPivot.

-Step 2: Once you click on PivotTable option, you’ll be able to see the Create PivotTable window.
+Step 2: Once you click on the PivotTable option, you’ll be able to see the Create PivotTable window.
 You’ll have two options to create a pivot table.
 Either on the same worksheet or on a new worksheet.
 If you create on the same worksheet, you need to mention the cell reference.
 Click OK once you choose the option of your choice.
 See the screenshot below.

-Step 3: Now, you can select the columns as of your interest under pivot table from PivotTable Fields option pane at the right-hand side of the excel file.
+Step 3: Now, you can select the columns as of your interest under the pivot table from the PivotTable Fields option pane at the right-hand side of the excel file.
 I would like to check what is the quarter-wise Margin%.
 Therefore, I will select Years in Rows, Margin% in Values and Quarters in the column.